Public History Alumni

 I came to UMass Amherst for a Master's Degree in History because of the Public History program.
 The focus here on the importance of landscape and community allows public history students to visualize history and, more importantly, help the public visualize history as well.
 With an MA in English Literature and teaching from San Jose State University, and an AB in English from Princeton University, I spent several years teaching high school English and American Literature, though I've always incorporated a cultural approach to teaching literature.
 After becoming involved as a guide at the Emily Dickinson Museum here in Amherst, I wanted to discover what makes museums work and how to make them successful.
 Public History, for me, is the perfect blend of history, culture, and literature.
 Since then I have worked both at local museums and internationally.
 I spent a summer as an educational intern at the Ashmolean Museum, Oxford, UK; conducted an extensive inventory of material culture at The Evergreens, part of the Emily Dickinson Museum in Amherst; and worked both as a guide and as staff support at the Leiden American Pilgrim Museum in The Netherlands.
 Eventually I decided to stay at UMass for a PhD.
 My dissertation research examined transatlantic influences throughout the Anglophone world, particularly the way in which 17th- and 18th-century women in theater interacted with, experienced and examined their surroundings as they moved from place to place.
 Currently, I teach history and world geography at the Bement School in Deerfield, MA.

-Julie Peterson (M.A., 2016), Public Historian/Exhibit Designer, History Colorado Ceneter (Denver, CO)
+Julie Peterson (M.A., 2016) Public Historian/Exhibit Designer, History Colorado Center (Denver, CO)

 Julie Peterson's interest in public history arose during her undergraduate career while studying the built environment to understand how the actions of people throughout history have impacted the physical environment, the political landscape, and the cultural milieu of the United States, particularly in the post-war period.
 At UMass, she studied the twentieth-century United States as an empire, social justice issues—particularly the rise of the prison-industrial complex and mass incarceration—and the cultural and political interchange between the United States and the Spanish-speaking Caribbean.
 Throughout her study of public history, she seeks to find ways that museums and historic sites can encourage the public to think about the society we live in within a historical context, and through oral history, to tell the stories of those whose voices are typically silenced.
 During the summer of 2015, as a recipient of one of the UMass Public History program's Hyde Fellowships, Julie completed an internship at Eastern State Penitentiary Historic Site in Philadelphia, PA.
 While there, she helped develop the award-winning Prisons Today: Questions in the Age of Mass Incarceration, an exhibit about the contemporary U.S. criminal justice system that opened in May 2016.
 Julie completed the MA in History with a Public History Certificate in May 2016, with her capstone research project, "Interpreting Incarceration: Penal Tourism at the Museum of Colorado Prisons."
 After graduation, she curated "The Carceral Commonwealth/ La mancomunidad carcelaria," an exhibit for UMass Amherst in collaboration with The New School’s States of Incarceration project, which opened in March 2017.

-Julie recently joined the History Colorado Center full time as a public historian/exhibit developer.
+Julie works at the History Colorado Center as a public historian/exhibit developer.
 She works to bring exhibits to life, collaborating with History Colorado colleagues, doing research and interpretive writing, and conducting audience evaluation.
-Most recently, she worked on "Play Ball!
-A Celebration of America's Game," on view at the History Colorado Center now through the 2018 baseball season.
+She is currently the lead developer for an exhibit geared toward an audience of middle and high school students all about civic engagement, philanthropy, and entrepreneurship in Colorado.
+She also participates in the Denver Evaluation Network.
 Julie’s work—particularly in the area of public history and the carceral state—has been published in The Public Historian and Museums & Social Issues.
-Julie is also an active member of the National Council on Public History, and serves on the organization’s New Professional and Graduate Student Committee.
+Julie is also an active member of the National Council on Public History, and serves as co-chair of the organization’s New Professional and Graduate Student Committee.

 She invites fellow alumni, faculty, and current students to look her up if they find themselves out West!
-Feel free to peruse her website (juliegpeterson.com), reach out via email (email@example.com), or follow her on Twitter: @juliegpeterson.
+Feel free to reach out via email (email@example.com), or follow her on Twitter: @juliegpeterson.